Paperwork When Selling a Car in South Dakota

 - Also on the back of the title, you will need to complete the seller information fields and the buyer will need to fill out the buyer information fields.

-- Complete a bill of sale form, including the following:
+- Complete a Bill of Sale (Form MV-016), including the following:

 - Full description of the car (make, model, year, and serial number).